 2. Purchasing an ISBN Number for Your Oracle Card Deck

-This second step is optional, but helpful if you’d like to distribute your cards to booksellers such as Amazon, Barnes & Nobles, and bookstores worldwide.
+This second step is optional, but helpful if you’d like to distribute your cards to booksellers such as Amazon, Barnes & Noble, and bookstores worldwide.
 With an ISBN number, you can publish your oracle card deck as an actual book rather than distributing it as a game, which will make it easier for you to get it into bookstores.
+(Either way: You will need a barcode to distribute your deck to Amazon & co., if not an ISBN, you’ll need a UPC.)

 Please note that in order to self-publish your cards with an ISBN number, you may be required to include a booklet—otherwise it may be classified as a card game.
-(However, I’ve seen card decks that have been published without meeting this requirement, so even if your deck doesn’t come with a booklet, you may still be able to get an ISBN number for it.)
-If in doubt, ask your ISBN agency for more information.
+The rules are different in each country.
+For example, as a Canadian publisher, I do need a booklet to publish an oracle card deck with an ISBN.
+To find out what the requirements are in your country, ask your ISBN agency for more information.

 To get an ISBN number for your oracle card deck, you’ll have to purchase one from your national ISBN agency.
 In some countries (e.g. here in Canada), ISBN numbers are available for free.
 If you don’t want to purchase an ISBN number from your national agency or if they’re only available in bulk in your country, you may be able to get one from a third-party agency that sells them individually.